Xilinx/open-amp/apps/machine/microblaze_generic/README.md

 The microblaze_generic directories in OpenAMP repository provide an implementation of remoteproc and rpmsg for Xilinx MicroBlaze design example.
-The design instanciates Xilinx MicroBlaze soft proccesor in ZynqMP's programmable logic (PL) and uses the processing system (PS) DDR memory for its text and data.
+The design instantiates Xilinx MicroBlaze soft processor in ZynqMP's programmable logic (PL) and uses the processing system (PS) DDR memory for its text and data.
 The HP0_DDR_LOW is mapped from 0 to 0x7FFFFFFF.
 The Local Memory Bus (LMB) is not connected and the LMB memory is not present.
 The MicroBlaze Vector Base Address is set to 0x70000000 and its reset_mode (01) will force it to enter sleep mode without performing any bus access.
-The design is avalable in the Xilinx Shell Archive (XSA) format at https://xilinx-wiki.atlassian.net
+The design is available in the Xilinx Shell Archive (XSA) format at https://xilinx-wiki.atlassian.net

 ## How to build OpenAMP echo server for the MicroBlaze design example.